Sacred Heart High School (East Grand Forks, Minnesota)

 Sacred Heart School is a private, Catholic school in East Grand Forks, Minnesota.
-It is located in the Roman Catholic Diocese of Crookston.
+It is located in the Diocese of Crookston.
 The school caters to the Greater Grand Forks community in northwest Minnesota and northeast North Dakota.

 Sacred Heart School was established in 1912 and provides day care, pre-school, elementary and high school.
-48% of students receive tuition assistance, and 75% of students identify as Catholic.
+48% of students receive tuition assistance, and 80% of students identify as Catholic.

 Sacred Heart School is located at 200 3rd Street NW, East Grand Forks, MN 56721.

 History

 1895 – 1900

 The first Catholic school in East Grand Forks began in 1895 when Father Hendrick, the first pastor of Sacred Heart, requested that the Sisters of St. Benedict, Duluth, MN start a mission at East Grand Forks.
 Mother Scholastica purchased a three-story wooden building at the present southern intersection of Business Highway 2 East and 220 North to be used as a school, hospital, and convent.

 The school opened on the first floor in the fall of 1895 staffed by Sisters James, Gertrude and Josephine as teachers.
 The name of the school is unclear.
 Accounts list either Sacred Heart School or St. Joseph's School (same name as the hospital on the top two floors).
 The school appears to have had a full capacity.

 The newly built Sacred Heart Church was destroyed by fire on December 1, 1895, and Rev. Hendrick immediately began to raise funds to rebuild the church.
 Sister Josephine recounted the following story: “Mother Scholastica came to the mission at East Grand Forks [and] Father Hendrick paid a courtesy visit to the convent.
 The conversation turned upon the burning of his church and the campaign he was conducting to raise building funds.

 “When one of the sisters casually proposed a St. Patrick’s Day program [by the children] as a moneymaking project for the church, everyone, including Reverend Mother, agreed...
 The sale of tickets was so large that no hall in East Grand Forks could accommodate the crowd which was expected.
 Father Hendrick rented the Opera House in Grand Forks...

 "Just before the time to raise the curtain, Father Hendrick, very pale, came upon the platform, a letter in his hand and announced to the audience that the entertainment had to be postponed, that it would be presented in East Grand Forks free-of-charge [and] that the admission fee would be refunded at the door when the audience was going out.
 Only one person wanted a refund.
 The free entertainment took place in the basement of the new church, which was completed the second week of June.”